yuchdev/json-cmake/README.md

 include(JSONParser.cmake)
 ```

 2. Let's store JSON in a variable `${RELEASE_NOTES}` in CMake script.
 It can be parsed with following lines of code.
-Name of variable not string itself is passed to macro sbeParseJson

 ```
 file(READ release_notes.json RELEASE_NOTES)
 sbeParseJson(release_notes RELEASE_NOTES)